 If I apply multiple times to the same program, will this increase my chances of acceptance?

 No. All programs will accept one application per student.
-Any duplicates or incomplete applications will be purged from the Discover system after the application deadline.
+Any duplicates or incomplete applications will be purged from the SLATE system after the application deadline.

-A scholarship awrad is a fixed amount of money that is applied toward expenses.
-The word award refers to the funding you receive.
-If you receive a scholarship award, it will be paid on the 5th and 20th of the month.
+A stipend is a fixed amount of money that is applied toward expenses.
+The word stipend refers to the funding you receive.
+If you receive a stipend, it will be paid on the 5th and 20th of the month.
 Stipends are considered taxable income, and federal taxes are withheld from stipend paychecks.

 Are taxes withheld from my paycheck?